-Our capital strategy is to maintain access to multiple sources of capital including secured debt, unsecured debt, and public and private equity such that turmoil in one or more of these sources does not eliminate our access to capital.
-Consistent with this strategy, (1) since January 1, 2010, four of our unconsolidated joint ventures have refinanced an aggregate of approximately \$584 million in four secured financings and (2) in April 2010, our Operating Partnership issued \$700 million aggregate principal amount of 5.625% senior notes due 2020.
-These transactions enhanced our liquidity position and, with cash balances as of August 2, 2010 of approximately \$1.5 billion and borrowing capacity on our Operating Partnership's Unsecured Line of Credit of approximately \$1.0 billion, we are well positioned to meet all of our current development funding obligations, repay near-term debt maturities and capitalize on new investment opportunities we find attractive.
+Our capital strategy is to maintain access to multiple sources of capital, including secured debt, unsecured debt and public and private equity, such that turmoil in one or more of these sources does not eliminate our access to capital.
+Consistent with this strategy, (1) since January 1, 2010, five of our unconsolidated joint ventures have refinanced an aggregate of approximately \$714 million in secured financings and (2) in April 2010, our Operating Partnership issued \$700 million aggregate principal amount of 5.625% senior notes due 2020.
+After funding approximately \$310 million for the acquisition of 510 Madison Avenue, our cash position at September 30, 2010 was approximately \$1.3 billion.
+To date in the fourth quarter of 2010, we have repaid another approximately \$326 million of mortgage debt and we expect to fund an aggregate of approximately \$330 million to close the acquisitions of The John Hancock Tower and Bay Colony Corporate Center.
+After doing so, our remaining liquidity, including available cash of approximately \$600 million and full availability under our Operating Partnership's \$1.0 billion Unsecured Line of Credit, is expected to provide sufficient capacity to fund the completion of our development pipeline and provide capital for future investments.